nuxt-modules/strapi/docs/content/en/usage.md

 ---
 title: Usage
-description: ''
+description: 'Learn how to use the Strapi module in your Nuxt app'
 position: 3
 category: Guide
 ---

 ## Authentication

-To handle authentication in your Nuxt.js app with Strapi, you can:
+To handle authentication in your Nuxt app with Strapi, you can:

 ### Login